victor-onoja/TECHNICAL-WRITING/two.md

 ### PREAMBLE

 Welcome to the second part of this tutorial on technical writing.
 If you're joining for the first time, you can find the first part here.
 In the previous chapter, you learnt what technical writing is, its importance and who a technical writer is.
-In this chapter you get to learn prerequisites for becoming a technical writer and how to get started on your technical writing journey.
+In this chapter you get to learn the following:

+- prerequisites for becoming a technical writer
+- how to get started on your technical writing journey
+- tools needed for technical writing

 Excited?
 Let's get into it.

 ### CHAPTER TWO